abhishekdarsan/Credit_Card_Fraud_Detection/README.md

   "fraud_prediction": 1
 }

-Model Artifacts
+## Reproducibility Notes

-Due to GitHub file size limitations, trained model artifacts (.pkl) are not stored in the repository.
+Due to size constraints, the full dataset and trained model are not included.

-The models can be reproduced by running the notebook:

-Notebooks/credit_card_fraud_detection.ipynb
+To reproduce results:
+1. Download the dataset from Kaggle (Credit Card Fraud Detection)
+2. Place it in the project root or data folder
+3. Run the notebook: Notebooks/01_fraud_detection.ipynb

 All preprocessing steps, training logic, and evaluation are fully reproducible.